-This FDA-approved, externally-led meeting is being organized and presented by the following national childhood cancer organizations: Children’s Cause for Cancer Advocacy; Children’s Brain Tumor Foundation; Mattie Miracle Cancer Foundation; and Momcology.
+This FDA-approved, externally-led meeting was organized and presented by the following national childhood cancer organizations: Children’s Cause for Cancer Advocacy; Children’s Brain Tumor Foundation; Mattie Miracle Cancer Foundation; and Momcology.

-This workshop is made possible through generous sponsorships from Decibel Therapeutics, Fennec Pharma, Frequency Therapeutics, Novartis, Otonomy, Sensorion, and Spiral Therapeutics
+This workshop was made possible through generous sponsorships from Decibel Therapeutics, Fennec Pharma, Frequency Therapeutics, Novartis, Otonomy, Sensorion, and Spiral Therapeutics.

 # # #